ramveluit/Azure-DataFactory/README.md

 # Microsoft Azure Data Factory Samples #

-This folder contains samples for the Azure Data Factory
+This folder contains samples for the Azure Data Factory for learning

 For more information about Azure Data Factory,  see [http://go.microsoft.com/fwlink/?LinkId=513883](http://go.microsoft.com/fwlink/?LinkId=513883)